ruiined/bookshelf/README.md

 Personal library application that tracks your reading.

-- 📕 Find & add books
+- 📕 Find & add books by title and/or author
 - 📗 Favourite, edit, take notes, categorize & tag
 - 📘 Track 'to read', 'currently reading' and 'read'